 The Nikon COOLPIX B600 isn't for action video.
-It's too big to mount on a chest or a helmet rig and isn't rated as either water or impact-resistant, though we don't currently test for that.
+It's too big to mount on a chest or a helmet rig and isn't rated as either water or impact-resistant.
 It's incapable of recording 4k video and can't record FHD video at any other frame rate aside from 30 fps, so you can't record smooth action footage or generate slow-motion clips.
 That said, it smooths out camera shake to an impressive degree.

 The Nikon COOLPIX B600 is only available in one color variant: 'Black', and you can see its label here.

 Let us know in the discussions if you come across another variant, and we'll update our review.